hughrun/public_library_map/about.md

 Standard Mode invites you to think about the work these institutions do to normalise certain types of knowledge and not others.

-### Important files that are not in this repository
+### Important file that is not in this repository

-If you look at `merge_service_data.py` you will notice that there are two files used in creating `website/data/boundaries.topo.json` that are missing from this repository:

-* website/data/boundaries.geojson
-* website/data/all_library_services.geojson

-The first is the "core" geojson file with boundaries for each library service.
+The "core" geojson file with boundaries for each library service is not in the repository.
 The only other data it holds is the name of each area.
-The second is the file created when we run `merge_service_data.py` to merge data from `website/data/library_services_information.csv` into `website/data/boundaries.topo.json`.
+When boundaries need to be changed for some reason (a regional library service de-merges, for example), this file needs to be updated using GQIS, and then processed into TopoJSON using `geo2topo`.

-These files aren't included in the GitHub repo for the simple reason that Git has a 100MB limit, and both files are larger than that.
+This file isn't included in the GitHub repo for the simple reason that Git has a 100MB limit, and the file is larger than that.
+I could use Git-LFS but GitHub charges for moving large files around, and updating this file will rarely be necessary.
+If you want to access the geojson file you can find it at [librarymap.hugh.run/data/boundaries.geojson](https://librarymap.hugh.run/data/boundaries.geojson) \[105MB].
+Contributors to this file are noted in [sources](sources.md).

-If you want to update library service data (e.g. to add missing data about the standard loan period for a particular library service) then **you should edit `website/data/library_services_information.csv`** &mdash; *not* `website/data/boundaries.topo.json`.
-After I merge your PR I will then pull down the updated file, run the merge script, and update the topoJSON file.
-It would be better to automate this and I can probably rewrite the script to update the TopoJSON directly, but currently that's the workflow, and it will *always* be that contributors should update the CSV file, not the JSON.